Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 *I want him to respect me*.

-I said, *but in nonviolent communication, **we use the word respect more as a need, not as a request** that doesn't really say clearly what you want him to do.*
+I said, *but in nonviolent communication, **we use the word respect more as a need, not as a request** that doesn't say clearly what you want him to do.*

 The son said, "*Yes.
 I think I'm respecting you.
 What do you want from me to show respect?*"

 The father hesitated.
-It wasn't clear to him what he wanted back, when his need for respect wasn't met.
+It wasn't clear to him what he wanted back when his need for respect wasn't met.
 Then in a few moments, the father got it.

 He started to get clear of something that really subsequently helped immensely and improving his relationship with his son.

-The father said to me, "OK, Marshall, I think I'm seeing what you're trying to help us to see as it What's that.
-I see now what I want him to do to meet I need for respect."
+The father said to me, "OK, Marshall, I think I'm seeing what you're trying to help us to see.

+I said, "What's that?"

+"I see now what I want him to do, to meet my need for respect."

 And I said, "What's that?"

-"I want him to jump when I say jump, and smile because he feels like jumping."
+"*I want him to jump when I say jump, and smile because he feels like jumping*."

 So the father could see that when he said, I want you to respect me, he really wanted obedience.
-He could see then why the son reacted so negatively when he would ask for things.
-Very important needs like respect, very important to know clearly what we do want from people.
+He could see, then, why the son reacted so negatively when he would ask for things.
+It's very important with needs like respect, it's very important, to know clearly what we do want from people.
 Without being clear about that we often play some very oppressive games.

 For example, **let's take another very important need to make this point clear how, by not having clear request, we often get involved in very oppressive forms of interpersonal relationships.**